hbc/NGS_Data_Analysis_Course/lessons/05_HPC-introduction.md

 **Exercises**
 * Use the scheduler command `sinfo` to inspect your local cluster.
 Confer with your neighbor.
 What is going on here?
 * Try using the `sinfo --long` command.
 Any more insights?

+## Logging in

+ssh
+(will ask if you are sure the first time you connect with a remote machine)

+ssh -X

+scp

 ## Filesystems and Storage